buchi-labortechnik-ag/openinterface_rotavapor/README.md

 ## Introduction

 BUCHI’s OpenInterface is the key to monitor and remotely access your BUCHI Rotavapor.
-It requires to connect the Rotavapor to a local area network (LAN) and provides approximately the same amount of functionality as the device’s on-screen menu.
+It requires to connect the Rotavapor to a local area network (LAN).
+OpenInterface provides approximately the same amount of functionality as the device’s on-screen menu.

 ![openinterface introduction](images/openinterface-introduction.jpg)